Hey Guys and welcome to the Coursera Review.

 If you apply and are accepted to the full master’s program, then your MasterTrack certificate does count towards your degree.

-The number of courses is limited, at present, there are 8 which include IT, Engineering, Management and are covered by 7 universities who are in the top 10.
+The number of courses is limited, at present, there are 21 which include IT, Engineering, Management and are covered by 7 universities that are in the top 10.

-Currently, there are around 17-degree courses available on Coursera with most of them based around Business and IT.
+Currently, there are over 40-degree courses available on Coursera with most of them based around Business and IT.

 Studying online is great for those courses that are only going to take you a few weeks at best to complete, but taking an online degree is something else because of the commitment and dedication that is required.